exactpro/sailfish-core/README.md

 ## build and run instructions

-Build and publish JavaScript Matrix Editor to the local repository (shared folder in the repository root).
+Build and publish the Sailfish-JS-report to the local repository (shared folder in the repository root).
-Execute command from the FrontEnd/JSMatrixEditor folder
+Execute command from the FrontEnd/Sailfish-JS-report folder
 ```
-$ ./iAmNotFrontendDev.sh clean uploadArchives -x test
+$ ./gradlew clean build uploadArchives
 ```

 Build all the java projects included in the Sailfish